ArchLars/archtutorial/README.md

-# Quick Arch Linux Tutorial (KDE + NVIDIA + Wayland w/ Automounting of GPT Partitions)
+# Quick Arch Linux Tutorial (KDE + NVIDIA + Wayland w/ Automounting)

-A HTML guide that can be opened in your browser to installing Arch Linux.
-The guide is for
+This is a beautifully formatted HTML guide that can be opened in your browser to installing Arch Linux.

 ##**NOTE: THERE ARE NO `fstab` edits!
-A populated `fstab` will break this guide!**
+A populated `fstab` will break this guide!!!**

 Your drives will automount entirely by using GUIDs and `systemd-gpt-auto-generator` which I find much more convenient, stable and secure. - It's worth familiarizing yourself with how this works before following my guide.